harbanery/mama-food-recipe-app/README.md

 ### Setup Environment Variables

-1. Create a `.env` file in your local root directory.
+1. Create a `.env` or `.env.local` file in your local root directory.

-2. Add the following variables to the `.env` file:
+2. Add the following variables to the `.env` or `.env.local` file:

    ```sh
      NEXT_PUBLIC_URL=your_api_url